 On the implementation part, again, the custom software seems to be winning the battle.
 However, you should note that it all boils down to the fact that if your business doesn’t have any existing software systems, it is very likely that off-the-shelf software might work better for you.

 Support and maintenance of software are essential because with the time you will need to upgrade software.
-Also, bugs are unavoidable and, therefore, having a dedicated support team helps you keep the software up and running flawlessly.
+Also, bugs are unavoidable, and, therefore, having a dedicated software development team for support and maintenance will help you keep the software up and running flawlessly.

 While the customer support of an off-the-shelf product will have a standard warranty, which will be the same for all the customers, for the software solution specially crafted for you, you may need to discuss the maintenance with your custom software development company.